dotkernel/frontend/README.md

 ## Configuration

-* import the database schema, if you are using mysql, found in `data/dot-frontend.sql`
+* import the database schema, if you are using mysql, it can be found in `data/dot-frontend.sql`
-* remove the `.dist` extension of the files `local.php.dist` located in `config/autoload`
+* remove the `.dist` extension of the file `local.php.dist` located in `config/autoload`
 * edit `local.php` according to your dev machine.
-Fill in the `database` configuration and a smtp credentials if you want your application to send mails on registration etc.
+Fill in the `database` configuration and smtp credentials if you want your application to send mails on registration etc.
 * get a recaptcha key pair and configure the `local.php` with them
 * if you use the create-project command, after installing, the project will go into development mode automatically
 * you can also toggle development mode by using the composer commands